 As John Chege, a 14-year boy from our Centre, says, “Sunday school is something which I can’t wait for each week.
 I get to see all my friends, laugh, and play and learn about Jesus!
 The stories that are told are so exciting and I love learning about Jesus and all the things he did.
 He is my Superhero!
 And gone are the days when ugly weather could lead to cancellation of Sunday service.”

-Elements of significance have been incorporated on the building.
-The stained-glass window on the front-right side of the chapel depict the visit of the wise men.
+Elements of significance have been incorporated into the building.
+The stained-glass window on the front-right side of the chapel depicts the visit of the wise men.
 The beautiful picture on the window essentially tells of the homage of these “Magi” to the one who was born king of the Jews.
-The back-right window represent important milestones in Jesus’ life.
+The back-right window represents important milestones in Jesus’ life.
 A large window shows Joseph welcoming baby Jesus into his open arms.
 Each window is a reminder that God loves children and welcomes anyone with pain and suffering.

 Talking about the impact of the new building, Sr. Teresa Makau, the council member of the Assumption Sisters of Eldoret, said that the chapel is also a standing representation of Kwetu partnerships.
 “By helping us build this Chapel, you’ve not only done a big favor towards our children, but you’ve also helped the entire Kwetu Home of Peace.